-One of the biggest steps towards sustainability Valdir and Danieala have taken was a commitment a number of years ago to be more in tune with the land.
-This wasn’t a hippie, hug-a-tree, sort of commitment, though.
-It was rooted in a desire to know what was happening with their soil and how they could invest in its health.
+One of the biggest steps towards sustainability Valdir and Daniela have taken was a commitment a number of years ago to be more in tune with the land.
+It wasn’t a false commitment- it was rooted in a desire to know what was happening with their soil and how they could invest in its health.
 They currently work closely with an agronomist to take multiple soil samples and find out what is happening at any given time to the soil across the farm.
 This enables them to add only the absolute necessary inputs (compost, fertilizer, etc.) for ideal health.
 By taking their soil health seriously they have stepped away from using chemicals to control weeds or pests, focusing instead on organic and naturally occurring compounds that, in many cases, come directly from their farm.

 They learned that a key part of understanding what is going on with the land is a deep understanding of what is happening with the water on the land.
 By using fewer inputs Daniela and Valdir are already lessening the amount of chemical runoff that is going into the streams and waterways that pass through their farm.
 They’re going beyond this, though, and truly trying to leave the water better than they received it.
 In partnership with FAF (the importer that we use to get their coffee) they have installed some equipment that treats the water before releasing it back to the natural waterways.

 A by-product of this focus on sustainability is that the quality has naturally increased and their yield has actually grown!
 This was a surprise when they first began these initiatives as they weren’t sure either was going to happen- they just knew that they needed to continuously regenerate their land.
 An added bonus they’ve noticed is an increase in the bird and bug-life on their farm.
 Specifically they’ve seen a lot more joaninhas, or ladybugs, which has become Valdir’s nickname for his farm – Sítio Joaninha.